ControlSystemStudio/phoebus/core/pva/TLS.md

 `EPICS_PVA_TLS_KEYCHAIN=/path/to/client.p12;changeit`.
 The server will identify the client as "Fred F.".

+By default, the server supports clients with certificate and x509 authentication, but client certificates are not required.
+By setting `EPICS_PVAS_TLS_OPTIONS="client_cert=require"`, the server will abort the initial TLS handshake for clients that do not have a certificate.

 In total, we now have the following:

  * `KEYSTORE`, `TRUSTSTORE`: